-I've been an invited expert with the W3C accessibility initiative for the past eight years, trying to make speech users concerns are included.
+I've been an invited expert with the W3C accessibility initiative for the past nine years - one of the things I try to do there is make sure speech user's concerns are included.

 And circling back around to where I started, I'm now doing a project that has to do with tools for journalists: interactive transcripts and efficient transcription, including judicious use of automatic speech recognition for transcription.
+What's interesting about that project - a mainstream project.
+Is we've tapped two different accessibility programs for mainstream use because they worked better than anything else we could find.
+Feel free to ask me about that later.

 Speech Input Users

 Keyboard/mouse use is

 Painful and/or Difficult and/or Slow

 Need to use speech for both dictation and command-and-control

+4